mithuns1986/Docker-Notes-mtt/projects/flask/README.md

+## TODO

+- THIS SHOULD BE PURE FLASK IN DOCKER

 ## Setting Up a Flask Application with Nginx in Docker

 This guide will detail how to deploy a Flask application using Docker, with Nginx acting as a reverse proxy.